 7. Drink water.

 This is important.
 Drink as much water as you can as often as possible.
-A human body in a costume passed out along the path through the haunt zone is a very different scare than a vibrant creep.
+A human body in a costume passed out along the path through the haunt zone is a very different scare to a vibrant creep.

 8. Eat food.

-Then, drink more water.
+Keep your energy up.
+Then drink more water.